The Top 11 Kick-Butt Side-by-Side UTVs for Your Next Adventure

 New research reports that the off-road vehicles market share is expected to reach USD 28 billion by 2024.

-UTVs, or side by side vehicles, are especially popular because they are more heavy duty and can carry more people than an ATV.
+UTVs, or side by side vehicles, are especially popular because they are more heavy-duty and can carry more people than an ATV.
 Yes, there is a difference between a UTV an ATV.
 Understanding this difference will be integral to the decision-making process.
-Since choosing the best side by side will ultimately be based on the primary use of the vehicle and the experience of the driver.
+Choosing the best side by side will ultimately be based on the primary use of the vehicle and the experience of the driver.
 But in short, ATVs can typically only accommodate a single person or at most two.
-A UTV or side by side vehicle is made to seat up to six people and is generally more heavy duty.
+A UTV or side by side vehicle is made to seat up to six people and is generally more heavy-duty.

-Here are some the best selling and top performing UTVs of 2019 so far.
+Here are some of the best selling and top performing UTVs of 2019 so far.

 1. The Best Side by Side for Affordability: Yamaha Wolverine X2 R-Spec SE

 The Yamaha Wolverine is a top contender for the best side by side for the money.
 The Yamaha Wolverine X2 is incredibly flexible, fast and comfortable.
 This new model is the next step from the Wolverine R-Spe models.

 It’s more advanced at all levels and ultimately made to go further.
 It’s noted for its 4-wheel independent suspension with KYB® long-stroke piggyback shocks and Yamaha’s 700-class engine that includes a dual overhead cam and fuel injection.

 Its interiors are spacious, but the body is slim enough to make a tight-squeeze when need be.

 2. The Best Entry-Level Side by Side: Polaris Ranger Crew XP 900